TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 In those instances, I will try to keep the /Raw Files/To Be Merged/[name of pack] up to date with any new cores that aren't in the latest zipfile.
 If you don't want to wait for a formal release, you can download the individual profiles there and add them to your SD card.

 (But - and look me in the eye here - if you don't have the stamina to adjust one or two games yourself, what are we even doing here?)

+### Can I request a set based on different profiles?
+Totally.
+Please post an [issue](https://github.com/TheJesusFish/Retrotink-DV1-Profile-Repository/issues) for the combo you'd like.
+If an issue already exists, just +1 it.
+If something gets a bunch of votes, or I find it interesting, I'll make a set and add it to the releases.